 For example, the statute of limitations period may be three years in California for a felony theft.
 However, if the crime is considered a misdemeanor, the statute may only be one year.
 However, the limitations period would be different if you lived in Arizona or New Jersey.

-To figure out which statute of limitations applies in your specific case, you will need to talk to a local criminal defense attorney.
+To figure out which statute of limitations applies in your specific case, you will need to talk to an attorney.
 But here are some general considerations:

 Felony or Misdemeanor Theft?